EnigmaCurry/blog.rymcg.tech/content/blog/proxmox/03-port-forwarding.md

-In order to generate a certificate from a private LAN, you need to use the ACME DNS-01 challenge type, which requires you to control the DNS server for the internet domain the certificate is to be issued for.
+In order to generate a certificate from a private LAN, you need to use the ACME DNS-01 challenge type, which requires you to control the DNS server for the Internet domain the certificate is to be issued for.
 You can use a DNS host like [DigitalOcean](https://digitalocean.com), which offers an API that Proxmox can use to update DNS automatically to satisfy the requirements of the ACME DNS-01 challenge.
 This example will use DigitalOcean DNS.